“In the liturgy God is speaking to his people and Christ is still proclaiming his gospel!”

 - A commitment to live the message of the scriptures that is being proclaimed

 How To Prepare

 You should have been given a Lectors Workbook which contains the Sunday Readings and Gospels for the current year.
 If you don’t have one contact the Rectory.
 The Workbook contains helpful notes about the Readings and Gospels and tips for good Lecturing.
 If the workbook isn’t available you can see the readings on the U.S. Conference of Catholic Bishops website.

 Be sure to go over the two Readings.
 If your partner doesn’t show up you will need to do both Readings so be prepared.
 Look over the Gospel.
 The Readings have been chosen according to their relationship with the Gospel and being familiar with the Gospel will help you in interpreting the Readings.
 Identify the type of passage you are to read.
 Is it a story?
 Is it a dialogue between different characters or voices?
 Is it a prophecy, a letter, a series of laws, a parable, or a song?
 The notes in the Workbook will help you with this.

 Use the Workbook to check the pronunciation of unfamiliar names in the scriptures.
-There is a pronunciation book in the Sacristy to use as well.
-The following web site is also a good resource for Biblical pronunciations: http://www.betterdaysarecoming.com/bible/pronunciation.html.
+There is a pronunciation book in the Sacristy you can use as well.
+And another good source for pronunciation is the Bible Words website.

 Prepare well.
 The best way to prepare is to practice.
 Practice reading aloud in front of a mirror, your family or friends.
 Go over the Readings in the Workbook at least four times during the week before you are scheduled to read at Mass.